ivedantsharma/AMAZON-CLONE-PROJECT/README.md

 # Amazon Clone
-A frontend clone of E-commerce website of Amazon.
-This Clone is created using HTML,CSS and Vanilla Javascript.
-The page is created for big screens i.e, laptops, PCs only.

-# Technologies:
+This project is a simple frontend clone of the Amazon website, created using HTML, CSS, and Vanilla JavaScript.
+It mimics the layout and basic functionalities of the Amazon site for large screens like laptops and PCs.

+## Technologies Used

-* HTML5
+- HTML5
-* CSS3
+- CSS3
-* CSS Animations
+- CSS Animations
-* Javascript
+- JavaScript

+## Features

+- Replica of Amazon's homepage layout.
+- Navigation bar with search functionality.
+- Display of various product categories.
+- Hover effects and basic animations to enhance user experience.